 24. Box Canyon State Park, Idaho

-If you haven’t heard the news, Idaho is super underrated and you should consider visiting soon.
-Box Canyon State Park is in southern Idaho and might be easy to miss if you weren’t looking for it.
+If you haven’t heard the news, Idaho is super underrated, and you should consider visiting soon.
+Box Canyon State Park in southern Idaho might be easy to miss if you weren’t looking for it.
 For one, the park is surrounded by farmland.
-However, this gorgeous oasis happens to be home to some stellar waterfalls, swimming holes, and even a small beachy area to hang out in.
+However, this gorgeous area happens to be home to some stellar waterfalls, swimming holes, and even a small beachy zone to hang out in.

-It’s just starting to warm up in southern Idaho in June, so take advantage of the nice weather to explore Box Canyon State Park and other awesome places around Twin Falls, Idaho.
+It’s just starting to warm up in this area in June, so take advantage of the nice weather to explore Box Canyon State Park and other awesome places around Twin Falls, Idaho.

 23. Anza-Borrego Desert State Park, California

-The American West as a whole is home to more jaw-dropping land formations than a girl could count.
+The American West in general is home to more jaw-dropping land formations than a girl could count.
 Anza-Borrego National Park in California is a testament to that.
 This park is famous for its epic sunrises, which paint the intricately carved landscape of the desert beautifully.
-If you’re an outdoorsy traveler, Anza-Borrego should definitely be on your bucket list.
+If you’re an outdoorsy traveler, Anza-Borrego should be on your bucket list.

-Although temperatures are hot in June, nights are chilly and are there to give you a break from the heat.
-If you want to camp here, June is a great time for it!
+Although temperatures are hot in June, nights are chilly and give you a break from the heat.
+June is a great time for camping!